AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Examples:**

-- `set status complete /of unit test /in CS2103T Duke Chatbot Project`
+- `set status complete /of Prepare slides for presentation /in CS2101 Presentation`

 **Expected output:**